LiftArcade/liftarcade/docs/00-Intro-and-setup.md

 ## On the shoulders of giants

-This project is heavily inspired by Kent C Dobbs and his [Epic Web](https://www.epicweb.dev/) course.
+This project is heavily inspired by Kent C Dodds and his [Epic Web](https://www.epicweb.dev/) course.
 The exception is that this project is built using svelte.
 I highly recommend checking out his course if you are interested in learning React or web dev in general.
 It does a great job of going through things at a level higher than "Hello world", like many other courses do.
 It also explains the decisions behind the code, which is something I find lacking in many other courses.

 Additionally, it is build using UI inspiration from shadcn-ui and tailwindcss.

 ## Quick Introduction

-I am a self-taught hobbyist with a passion for computers.
-While I lack formal education in Computer Science, I have experience in various areas such as OS development, web development, and backend development.
+I am a self-taught hobbyist with a passion for computers and fitness.
 This project presents a new challenge for me, and I am excited to learn and grow from it.
 While it's primarily for fun, any financial success is not expected or a primary goal.

 ## Project structure